derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `getTotalBooksCount()` function in `public/src/home.js` has a single parameter:

-- An array of books.
+- An array of book objects.

-It returns a number that represents the number of book objects inside of the array.
+It returns a _number_ that represents the number of book objects inside of the array.

 **Example:**